Sample Skill-certificate/ technical-experience letter as evidence of prior work experience from your previous/current employer in the USA.

 A skill letter has no standard format.
 It varies from company to company and from Attorney (lawyer) to Attorney.

 These days, they are not accepting co-worker written experience letters as legitimate.
-You should try to get it from your manager or human resources (HR) department from previous employer.
+You should try to get it from your manager or human resources (HR) department from your previous employer.

 You can also write this same skill letter format for Australia’s Skilled PR immigration and Canada’s Skill assessment.